*May contain affiliate links/ Updated from the original post on 11/21/19

 Nurse health coaches can actualize their patient’s healthcare goals outside of the hospital setting by helping them develop the healthiest version of themselves.
 By teaching patients how to take optimal care of themselves and holding them accountable, the nurse health coach can inspire clients to achieve even greater results.

-Nurse health coaches work with patients to provide guidance and resources to assist their patients in living a more healthy and balanced lifestyle.
-In terms of nursing experience, nurse health coaches generally have many years of direct patient care in the hospital setting and have the desire to have a more direct and positive health impact on their patient’s lives.
+These nursing professionals work with patients to provide guidance and resources to assist their patients in living a more healthy and balanced lifestyle.
+In terms of nursing experience, nurse health coaches generally have many years of direct patient care in the hospital setting and have the desire to have a more direct and positive health impact on their patients’ lives.